 Today, there is the emergence of many ‘super-companies’, companies who are becoming so large they are investing in other highly complex and therefore valuable growth sectors.
 Take for example Elon Musk the South African born Canadian-American business tycoon who following his success with his battery powered Tesla he’s forging ahead with Space X; Richard Branson too is moving gradually into Space projects with his Virgin Galactic programme and Jeff Bezos the CEO and founder of Amazon who is another of these visionaries who refuses to be shackled by those limited by planet Earth with his Blue Origin business.

 If these truly represent the future, then it’s clear to my mind that technological companies will continue to thrive and the demand for these roles will too.
 So, for those people who aren’t able (for whatever reason) to stay ahead of the development curve of AI and other technological transformations the future might not be as bright as one firm once put it.

 If that’s the case our grandchildren and their children in turn will need a very different education to the one that’s on offer today.

 On the 26th October, 2017 I’m attending a Chartered Institute of Marketing event in Birmingham which will be looking at the subject of robotic technology and how it’s likely going to evolve in communications, and like my blog, will be set against a backdrop of putting humans first.
 There are going to be several speakers which will include researchers and strategists plus more to be announced in due course.
-If you would like to attend the event for free as my guest (advance tickets priced at £70), please drop me an email to email@example.com simply stating why you would benefit from attending the event and I will select two people to join me on the day.
-The deadline for responses is Friday 22nd September 2017.
+If you would like to attend the event for free as my guest (advance tickets priced at £65 – no cash alternative), please drop me an email to email@example.com simply stating why you would benefit from attending the event and I will select two people to join me on the day.
+The deadline for responses is Friday 6th October 2017.
 The event runs from 08.30 until noon (transport is not provided).

 However, if you can’t make the 26th October but wish to share your views on this huge subject please do get in touch.